 Add-WindowsCapability -Online -Name OpenSSH.Server~~~~0.0.1.0

-# Start the service
+# Start and enable the service

 Start-Service sshd

-sudo apt install openssh-server openssh-client
+sudo apt install --reinstall openssh-server

 For Teleport SSH proxy users, this error often means the agent needs restarting or re-registering with the cluster.
 Check agent logs with journalctl -u teleport for details.